On the Parallels Between Minimal Surfaces and Einstein Four-Manifolds: The Parallels Between Minimal Surfaces and Einstein Four-Manifolds

 \subsubsection{Ricci Flow}

-The Ricci flow, introduced by Hamilton in 1982, serves as the intrinsic analogue of MCF for Riemannian metrics.
+The intrinsic counterpart to MCF is the Ricci flow, introduced by Hamilton in 1982.
 It deforms a Riemannian metric in the direction of steepest descent for total scalar curvature under appropriate constraints on the volume, smoothing out curvature irregularities.

 \begin{definition}[Ricci Flow] Let $ M $ be a Riemannian manifold, and $ g(t) $ be a one-parameter family of Riemannian metrics on $ M $.
-The Ricci flow is the geometric evolution equation:
+The Ricci flow evolves according to: